leorsd/FEUP-LDTS/docs/README.md

 ## 🏁 Testing
 All the tests were developed using Spock, a testing platform based on the language Groovy.
 This platform was chosen over JUnit due to its simplicity and native mocking scheme.

+Mocking was used exhaustively to isolate test classes.
 Whenever suitable, dependency injection was used, allowing for better code and testing ease.

-The final test suite achieved a 97% statement coverage and all classes were tested, as the following screenshot of a Jacoco report shows:
+The final test suite achieved a 97% statement coverage and all classes were tested, as the following screenshot of a [Jacoco report](../assets/finalDelivery/jacoco/test/html/index.html) shows:

 ![JacocoCoverageReport](../assets/finalDelivery/coverageReport.png)

 To assure the strength of tests, we used implemented mutation testing with Pit Test.
-We were able to kill 95% of mutations, and most of the remaining ones are not testable with Pit Test due to its inability to run tests that create GUI's.
+We were able to kill [95% of mutations](../assets/finalDelivery/pitest/index.html), and most of the remaining ones are not testable with Pit Test due to its inability to run tests that create GUI's.
 This forced us to create two test classes, each with one test, specifically to prevent Pit Test from running those tests, since Pit Test doesn't support excluding tests.

 ![MutationReport](../assets/finalDelivery/mutationReport.png)

 ## 💎 Quality Assurance